Reduce Your Workers’ Risk Of Injury By Considering These Recommendations

 NFPA Hot Work Safety Program

-The National Fire Protection Association’s Hot Work Safety Certificate Program was created to help develop awareness and understanding of dangers and safety procedures to promote safety on the work site where hot work occurs.
+The National Fire Protection Association’s Hot Work Safety Certificate Program was created to help develop awareness and understanding of dangers and safety procedures to promote safety on the work site where risk occurs.
 If you are looking to demonstrate that you and your staff are committed to the highest level of safety standards, enroll in the NFPA Hot Work Safety Certificate Training Program.